Moritzkaufold/HSG-Mosaic-2020/README.md

 Our whole project is divided into 2 parts:

 1. Downloading and resizing of 1616 bee pictures
     We used Flickr's API to download pictures of bees, as it was relatively easy to use with python.
 Subsequently we resized all pictures to the same size and saved them to the     "Bees" folder

-2. From this bee-picture folder and our target image (e.g. Rothko painting), we now created a mosaic, matching the avg.
-RGB colour values of each bee picture, with the RGB value of a "pixel" of the target image (target image is divided into 1600 pixels)
+2. From this, bee-picture folder and our target image (e.g. Rothko painting), we now created a mosaic, matching the avgerage RGB colour values of each bee picture, with the RGB     value of a "pixel" of the target image (target image is divided into 1600 pixels)

-In order to test this, only step 2 should be carried out (as step 1 takes quite long and involves more steps)!
+Step one is represented in "Download&Resize.py" file, however is not meant to be carried out here (not supposed to be tested as complicated/takes long)

+Step 2 is supposed to be tested/performed, please see "Instructions" below for this.

 ***Instructions***